Victorian Pathways Certificate

 - Personal Development Skills.

-Each VPC study has two or four units.
+Each VPC study has 4 units.

 Nominal duration